security-force-monitor/research-handbook/source/trainings-specific.rst

    Draft documentation.
 The format described in this documentation is a proposed format which may change with further research and development.

-Trainings are training and assistance intervention provided bilaterally by a state or by a multilateral security actor like the European Union to the security or defence forces of another state.
+Trainings are training and assistance intervention provided bilaterally by a state or by a multilateral security actor like the European Union to the security or defense forces of another state.

 Training: Summary of claim attributes
 *************************************

-The table below is a draft summarising the following dimensions of a proposed Training claim type:
+The table below is a draft summarizing the following dimensions of a proposed training claim type:

  - Attribute label: a human readable label for the attribute
  - Status: whether the attribute is optional or required in a claim